aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 ## Instructions
 <ol>
   <li>Make sure to install all the requirements above.</li>
   <li>Open <a href="https://github.com/aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/blob/master/settings.txt">settings.txt</a> file and insert your <strong>Udemy registered email on the first line</strong>, your <strong>Udemy password on the second line</strong>, and the <strong>ZIP Code on the third (only if you stay in the United States or any other region where Udemy asks for ZIP Code as Billing Info, else clear the line and leave it blank)</strong>.
-Please refer to <a href="https://github.com/aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/blob/master/settings_example.txt">settings_example.txt</a> as a reference.</li>
+Make sure there are no extra spaces or line breaks anywhere! <strong>Please use <a href="https://github.com/aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/blob/master/settings_example.txt">settings_example.txt</a> as a reference.</strong></li>
   <li>Choose the appropriate file for your browser (from the list below) in Python's IDLE Editor: </li>
   <ol>
     <li><strong>Tested and works perfectly: </strong></li>